TraveLER: A Modular Multi-LMM Agent Framework for Video Question-Answering: Evaluation

-\minisection{Retriever window size} To evaluate the impact of window size, which is the number of frames the Retriever extracts centered around the selected frame, we experiment with multiple-frame retrieval.
-This allows to capture better actions that occur quickly or require more context to understand.
-As shown in~\tabref{tab:retriever}, we find that choosing 5 frames yields the best results and a +1.4\% increase when compared to selecting a single frame, but viewing more than 5 decreases performance.
-This suggests that the ability to retrieve multiple frames is beneficial in allowing the model to better capture relevant information, but retrieving too many frames can lead to too much information, resulting in performance drops.
+\minisection{Retriever window size} We experiment with different window sizes in~\tabref{tab:retriever} which is the number of frames the Retriever extracts centered around the selected frame.
+This allows us to capture better actions that occur quickly or require more context to understand.
+We find that choosing 5 frames yields the best results and a +1.4\% increase when compared to selecting a single frame, but viewing more than 5 decreases performance.
+This suggests retrieving multiple frames can help the model better capture relevant information, but retrieving too many frames can lead to too much information.

+\minisection{Memory Intialization} In order for the Planner to create effective plans, it is beneficial to initialize the memory bank properly.
+Memory initialization allows the Planner to have a high-level overview of the video, and create a corresponding plan on how to traverse the video given the initial frames.
+We perform three different initializations with 1, 3, 5, 7, and 9 frames and display our results in ~\figgref{mem_init}.
+We observe that initializing the memory bank with 5 frames uniformly sampled from the video (0, 0.25, 0.5, 0.75, 1 for beginning, quarter, middle, three-quarter, end) yields the best result.
+In contrast, we notice a decrease in accuracy of -2.9\% when using 9 frames, -3.1\% when using 7 frames, -0.6\% when initializing with 3 frames (0, 0.5, 1 for beginning, middle, end), and -2.5\% when initializing with 1 frame (0.5 for middle).

+\minisection{Robustness to choosing incorrect frames} To see if our approach can recover from viewing incorrect frames, we choose random frames for the first 3 iterations (out of 5 total iterations) before using the Retriever.
+This leads to an accuracy drop of only 2.8\%, showing our method is capable of recovering from viewing incorrect frames.

 \minisection{The number of questions} Question answering allows us to extract more specific details from our visual inputs.
 However, we noticed that too many questions can yield irrelevant questions and false positives.
-As such, we experiment with modifying the number of questions asked for each frame by our extractor (see~\tabref{tab:questions}).
+Thus, we experiment with modifying the number of questions asked for each frame by our Extractor (see~\tabref{tab:questions}).
 We record results for a 5-question, 3-question, and 1-question maximum.
 Note that 0-questions asked is equivalent to only allowing captions, which is discussed in the Extractor ablation.
-From our results, we find that a 3-question limit yields the best results compared to asking 1 or 5 questions (+2.0\%/+0.8\%).
+From our results, we find that a 3-question limit yields the best results compared to asking 1 or 5 questions (+2.0/+0.8\%).
 This suggests that asking questions helps in extracting relevant information, but too many questions can lead to false positives or too much irrelevant information.